Dennis the Menace and Gnasher: Nigel Parkinson and Nigel Auchterlounie (2012–present)

 By August 2012, Dennis's 2009 revival was reverted following yet another revival of the comic.
 His illustrations were more in tone with David Parkins' era and he partook in genuine naughtiness and disruption again.
 Nigel Parkinson was named sole official Dennis artist and began the weekly strips while Barrie Appleby returned to Roger the Dodger.
 Like his 2009 revival, Dennis faced several new changes mainly because of a new editor.
 His old behind the nose grin returned and he began to once again refer to himself as a 'menace'.
-His parents had a make-over, so his traditionally balding father now shared his messy spiked hair and his mother was no longer neatly shaped.
+His parents had a make-over from Gok Wan, so his traditionally balding father now shared his messy spiked hair and his mother was no longer neatly shaped.
 Gnasher also returned to normal.
-A new character called Angel Face was also introduced into the strip, in order to give Dennis more of a rival.
+A new character called Angel Face was also introduced into the 2013 series and the strip, in order to give Dennis more of a rival.

 In honour of the 2012 London Olympic Games, gold medalist Jessica Ennis appeared in a strip, much to public attention.
-Paralympic runner Oscar Pistorius also appeared, with the current editor, Stirling citing that 'When people told Oscar he couldn't be an athlete due to his disability, he ignored them and, in that respect, he's just like Dennis, who never does as he is told.'
+Paralympic runner Oscar Pistorius also appeared, with editor Michael Stirling saying, "When people told Oscar he couldn't be an athlete due to his disability, he ignored them and, in that respect, he's just like Dennis, who never does as he is told."
 Both strips were extremely well received amongst both the athletes and the public.

 In the second panel, Dennis snaps at his father (the Dennis from the 1980s) that he "used to look awesome".